 - The Administrative Simplification provisions of HIPAA apply to the adoption of electronic transaction standards and operating rules for use in the health care industry.
-HIPAA has some different requirements for information exchange than EHRs, but there is hope for convergence in the future.
-Information about the HIPAA regulations regarding standards and operating rules can be found at https://www.cms.gov/Regulations-and-Guidance/Administrative-Simplification/HIPAA-ACA/index.html.
-Readers can find information about requirements for covered entities and their business associates and enforcement from this link.
+Information about HIPAA regulations, standards and operating rules can be found at https://www.cms.gov/Regulations-and-Guidance/Administrative-Simplification/HIPAA-ACA/index.html.

 - This standard and the transaction were adopted under the Health Insurance Portability Act of 1996 (HIPAA) to increase efficiency in the health care system by reducing the use of paper and increasing the exchange of health care information electronically.
 This information is often maintained in provider practice management and billing systems but duplicates information in electronic health records.